NXT Heritage Cup: Heritage Cup trophy design

-Unlike other professional wrestling championships, the Heritage Cup is represented by a trophy instead of a title belt.
-The trophy itself is a silver cup, the front of which has a gold shield-shaped plaque that has a vertical NXT logo and below it the text "Heritage Cup".
-Below the cup is a physical representation of what was formerly the NXT UK logo, which is modeled after the United Kingdom's royal coat of arms, featuring a lion and a horse (instead of the traditional unicorn) on either side of the arms in gold, with a red shield at the center which has a gold vertical NXT logo.
-A small WWE logo is affixed at the center of the X in both NXT logos.
-A gold banner below this also says "Heritage Cup".
-This all sits atop a wooden base that is circled in gold name plaques which notate the current and previous champions.
+Unlike other professional wrestling championships, the Heritage Cup was represented by a trophy instead of a title belt.
+The trophy itself was a silver cup, the front of which had a gold shield-shaped plaque that had a vertical NXT logo and below it the text "Heritage Cup".
+Below the cup was a physical representation of what was formerly the NXT UK logo, which was modeled after the United Kingdom's royal coat of arms, featuring a lion and a horse (instead of the traditional unicorn) on either side of the arms in gold, with a red shield at the center which had a gold vertical NXT logo.
+A small WWE logo was affixed at the center of the X in both NXT logos.
+A gold banner below this also said "Heritage Cup".
+This all sat atop a wooden base that was circled in gold name plaques which notated both the reigning and previous champions.